Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

 where the second inequality follows using a Poisson approximation in \eqref{eqn:bern} and \eqref{eqn:zn-less-sqrn}.
 This proves part (b).

-Finally to prove part (c), we note the following: \begin{itemize} \item Using part (b), we choose $C_\eps$ so that with high probability no artificial vertices have been activated by time $(2\lambda)^{-1}\log{n} - C_\eps$; \item Using \eqref{eqn:bern} and ideas similar to the above argument one can show that the number of active artificial vertices by time $t_n = (2\lambda)^{-1}\log{n} + B$ can be stochastically dominated with high probability by a Poisson random variable $X_{\sss B}$ with mean $C(B)$ for some function $B\mapsto C(B)$. \end{itemize} These two observations together imply that with high probability \eqn{ |\A_{t_n}| + |\DA_{t_n}| \preceq_{st} \sum_{j=1}^{X_{\sss B}} |\BP_j(B-C_\eps)|, } where $\BP_j(\cdot)$ are independent CTBPs driven by $\PP$, independent of $X_{\sss B}$ which is Poisson with mean $C(B)$ and $\preceq_{st}$ denotes stochastic domination.
-This proves part (c).
+Finally to prove part (c), we note the following: \begin{itemize} \item Using part (b), we choose $C_\eps$ so that with high probability no artificial vertices have been activated by time $(2\lambda )^{-1}\log{n} - C_\eps$; \item Using \eqref{eqn:bern} and ideas similar to the above argument, one can show that the number of active artificial vertices by time $t_n = (2\lambda)^{-1}\log{n} + B$ can be stochastically dominated with high probability by a Poisson random variable $X_{ B}$ with mean $C(B)$ for some function $B\mapsto C(B)$. \end{itemize} These two observations together imply that with high probability

+where $\BP_j(\cdot)$ are independent CTBPs driven by $\PP$, independent of $X_{ B}$ which is Poisson with mean $C(B)$ and $\preceq_{\mathrm{st}}$ denotes stochastic domination.
+Since the right-hand side is bounded a.s., this proves part (c). \end{pf}